August 2023

 A. Identify and purchase a suitable property

-To fulfil the real estate requirements for a UAE Golden Visa, you need to purchase a property or group of properties worth at least 2 million Dirhams (£442,270).
+To meet the real estate requirements for a UAE Golden Visa, you must purchase a property or group of properties worth at least 2 million Dirhams (£430,000).
 Once you have done this, you will need to acquire a letter from the land department of whichever emirate you have bought in which states this fact.
-Dubai is by far the most popular part of the UAE to invest in property, and is home to a dizzying mix of futuristic architecture, luxury shopping and nightlife.
+Dubai is by far the most popular part of the UAE to invest in property, and it is home to a dizzying mix of futuristic architecture, luxury shopping, and nightlife.

 B. Assemble the necessary documents